khansaadbinhasan/Low-Cost-Autonomous-Vehicle-for-Inventory-Movement-in-Warehouses/README.md

 <!-- A paper was also published in ... titled ...
 You can Find it here ...
 You can also find the presentation for the paper here ...
 Please cite as ... -->

-Please refer to [this playlist](https://www.youtube.com/playlist?list=PLMkePoybCpm4CkMRtGrQV7CXr9gtPblFH) to learn more about the robot
+Please refer to [this playlist](https://www.youtube.com/playlist?list=PLMkePoybCpm4CkMRtGrQV7CXr9gtPblFH) to learn more about the robot.

+You can also find the [presentation for the paper](https://www.slideshare.net/khansaadbinhasan/lowcost-autonomous-vehicle-for-inventory-movement-in-warehouses)